manaschaturvedi/TeamTechTitans-Katas2024/ADRs/006-notification-medium.md

    - Offline alerts provide a fallback option for owners to review critical information during connectivity disruptions.

 5. **Web Dashboard Alerts**:
-   - Display alerts and notifications on the web dashboard accessible to owners when they log in to the Fish Watch platform.
+   - Display alerts and notifications on the web dashboard accessible to owners when they log in to the Fishy Watch platform.
    - Web dashboard alerts are effective in online scenarios but may not be accessible without internet connectivity.

 6. **Integration with Third-Party Services (Optional)**: